bmm00000/movie-picker/README.md

 # Summary

 "Movie Picker" is a movie comparison website, where the user can introduce two movie titles and receive a color-based comparison between data from both movies.
+The data from the "winner" movie will be displayed in green, whereas the data from the other movie will be displayed in red.

 See live: